ibm-cloud-docs/vpc/vpc_storage_overview.md

 The {{site.data.keyword.cloud}} Virtual Private Cloud (VPC) provides block storage, file storage, and snapshots solutions to meet your cloud storage needs.
 Instance storage provides dedicated drives directly attached to your virtual server instances.
 {: shortdesc}

-## Instance storage
-{: #vpc-instance-storage-overview}

-Instance storage is allocated from one or more local SSDs on the server hosting the instance.
-An instance storage disk provides fast, affordable, temporary storage to improve the performance of cloud native workloads with scratch space, caching buffers, or a place for replicated data.

-Data stored on instance storage is tied directly to the instance lifecycle and is only held temporarily.
-The instance storage disk is automatically created and destroyed with the instance.
-Instance storage data is not lost, however, when an instance is rebooted.
-For more information, see [About instance storage](/docs/vpc?topic=vpc-instance-storage).

 ## Block Storage for VPC
 {: #vpc-block-storage-overview}